Chiara Gambirasio M’ama and V’arco

 And it is precisely the process of memory activation that takes on a crucial role in the work developed by Chiara Gambirasio, who returned with the participants to Castione della Presolana on the occasion of one of the workshops, in order to let them rediscover places of their childhood and ponder the memories of their experiences, as well as the emotions generated by the new encounter with the former summer camp and the surrounding environment.

-The path developed during the workshop forms the basis of the sculpture intervention that the artist devised for the village of Rusio: a small hamlet in the municipality of Castione della Presolana, which will be presented to the public on May 18.
+The path developed during the workshop forms the basis of the sculpture intervention that the artist devised for the village of Rusio: a small hamlet in the municipality of Castione della Presolana.

 Since the sensation most widely shared by the workshop participants was a sense of loss, both linked to the memory of being away from their families and to the now disused camp, Chiara Gambirasio took up these evocations and further expanded the reflection by exploring the sense of loss of our relationship with nature, which places us in a centuries-old position of estrangement and independence.
 The colors that emerged during the workshop then partly flowed into the work, which features grayish-brown tones at the base, greens and yellows in the central part, and iridescent blues at the top.